hchiao/three-tier-architecture/modules/db/README.md

 # db
-This module deploys PostgreSQL Database using AWS RDS
+This module deploys PostgreSQL Database using AWS RDS.

 ## What gets deployed
 | Resource            | Description